 Rides can be scheduled up to 14 days in advance.

 If your request for a ride is at a time that is already reserved by others, we may offer you the nearest available time for your ride.

 You can reserve a seat for a “Personal Care Attendant” (PCA) to accompany you on your trip.
 Please be sure to let our Customer Service Representative know if a PCA will join you and if this person is the primary contact for veteran trips when you book your ride.
 Please note that PCAs must take the same trip as the veteran— different stops from the veteran’s trip are not allowed.

 If you cannot make your ride, just give us a call!
 Please be sure to reach out to one of our Customer Service Representatives at least 60 minutes before your reservation at (541) 385-8680.

 If you did not make your first ride, please notify us of any other rides you have scheduled that day.

 If you fail to cancel your ride or “no-show” this means that you:

-Within a 30-day period, if you have three or more no-shows, OR no-shows which are 10% of your completed trips (whichever is greater), will be grounds for service suspension.
+Within a 30-day period, if you have three or more no-shows, OR no-shows are 10% of your trips (whichever is greater), this will be grounds for service suspension.
 Only no-shows and late cancellations which are within your control will be counted toward the policy.
 The standard suspension duration is 10 service days.